shotgunsoftware/developer.shotgunsoftware.com/docs/ja/trusted-solutions/tier1/getting_started/about.md

 # Eligibility

-The Isolation feature set is available for all Super Awesome clients.
+The Isolation feature set is available to clients with an active ShotGrid subscription.
 See [Getting Started](./getting_started.md) for more details about how to active the different features.
 The activation of the isolation feature set is not instantaneous, and requires manual setup involving your AWS account.

 # What the Isolation Feature Set is not